 We’re asking you to get behind something that will change the world, forever.
 Our giving back model supports WaterAid Australia who are making impact worldwide in the quest for clean water for every person on the planet by 2030.

 Tours that reach a minimum of 10 participants will have a Trailblazers host on tour in addition to your local guides.

 If a tour falls below the minimum number required for a fully escorted tour, Trailblazers Travel will offer the tour led by local guides.
 You will always be met at the airport and transferred to your accommodation on arrival to your destination.
 Should a tour be cancelled for any reason, Trailblazers Travel cannot assume any responsibility for any additional costs relating to travel arrangements including travel insurance.

 This aligns with our mission to travel responsibly and sustainably and ensure we keeping the tourist dollar in the communities and countries we visit.

 We can help you organise flights that correspond with your holiday through our independent travel partners who collaborate with the most trusted airlines and companies to secure you the best airfare possible.
 Feel free to mention this during the booking process and we can guide you.

 Trailblazers Travel charges $50 per ticket per flight to supply this service.

-We always follow connecting flight time guidelines and allow ample time for connection.
-Any fees associated with a change of flight or having to repurchase flights is a cost borne the travelers and Trailblazers Travel will not be liable for any costs incurred as a result of passengers missing any flight.
+We urge you to follow connecting flight time guidelines and allow ample time for connection.
+Any fees associated with a change of flight or having to repurchase flights is a cost borne the travellers and Trailblazers Travel will not be liable for any costs incurred as a result of passengers missing any flight.